FrancescaGraziaRadatti/R_project_drug/README.md

 require(Progettofgr)
 ```

+## Functions description

+In order to run the functions correctly, other packages are required (view "DESCRIPTION" file for details).

 ### Plotvisualization

 The function `plotvisualization()` provides a pie chart showing the drug use by crack frequency.
 Typing `?plotvisualization` one can observe the complete description of the function and its arguments.